nealol/lilith-docs/getting_started.md

 I'm not going to pretend you don't know how to use the terminal; you're on Linux.

 Lilith is a command line executable which you should put in its own folder such as `~/lilith`.
 Remember to run `chmod +x` on the executable.

-### Alpine Users

-Lilith has not been tested on Alpine yet, but if you can get it to work please let us know.